Telehealth CPT Codes (2025–2026): Updated List with Modifiers

 Modifier 95

 Modifier 95 is used to indicate that a telehealth service was delivered through synchronous, real-time audio and video communication.
 It is commonly used by commercial payers to differentiate video-enabled visits from in-person services.
-However, it is important to note that Medicare does not require Modifier 95 in 2025, as the new CPT code descriptors for telehealth already reflect the modality used.
+However, it is important to note that Medicare does not require Modifier 95, as telehealth identification is handled through place-of-service and modality-specific rules.

 -